 If these deluxe biscuits don’t excite you and you aren’t gluten-free, my family loved The Crumpet Shop and Piroshky Piroshky in the market.
 The Original Starbucks is also in the market, but you should anticipate a very long line at all times of the day.

-Shopping The Market
+Shopping at Pike Place Market

 Beyond all the shops and restaurants, the market is made up of a farmers market and flea market with hundreds of stalls selling locally-made/locally-sourced goods.
 The most popular stall is the world famous fish market where employees playfully (and terrifyingly) throw fish around to attract a crowd.
 They sell enormous king crab legs, wild salmon, Alaskan halibut, dungeness crab and more.
 The market also has a huge display of fresh flower bouquets for sale at very low prices.
 Everyone was walking around with them in the neighborhood and now I understand why!

-Must See Spots
+Must See Spots at Pike Place Market

 At some point in your visit to Seattle, you need a picture of the Pike Market neon sign.
 If you don’t take one – were you really there?
 It’s especially beautiful at night!
 Another photo opportunity in the market is one of those “see it once and check it off the list forever” places — the Gum Wall.
 It’s an alley made up of people’s chewed gum from all over the world stuck onto the surrounding walls and while disgusting, it’s quite the sight to see.
 We did not partake in this activity.